TuurvdHave/OsimPipeline/README.md

 !important to know!
-All paths should not contain any spaces as this will make the files unreadable for the computer
+All paths should not contain any spaces as this will make the files unreadable for the computer Three trails are simultaneously analyzed at the same time.
+You can modify this by adjusting the number within the parpool() function, located at line 43 in the run_select.m file and line 53 in the run_all file.